Mongomo

 Mongomo is a town in the province of Wele-Nzas on mainland Equatorial Guinea, on the eastern border, roughly 1 km (0.62 mi) west of Gabon's Woleu-Ntem Province.

+The president of Equatorial Guinea, Teodoro Obiang Nguema Mbasogo, was born in Mongomo.

 Religion

-Its cathedral basilica of the Immaculate Conception is the episcopal see of the Roman Catholic Diocese of Mongomo.
+The Basilica of the Immaculate Conception in Mongomo is the largest religious building in Central Africa and the second largest Catholic church throughout Africa, after the Basilica of Our Lady of Peace in Yamoussoukro, Ivory Coast.
+It is the episcopal see of the Roman Catholic Diocese of Mongomo.

-Miscellenea

-Equatorial Guinea's first president Francisco Macías Nguema and the current President Teodoro Obiang Nguema Mbasogo were both born in Mongomo, hence the term clan of Mongomo to define those belonging to his ruling clique.

-The city is home to Mongomo Provincial Hospital.